ga-curriculum/data-governance-security-in-ai/data-lifecycle-management-in-ai/README.md

   <span class="subhead">Data Lifecycle Management in AI</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to describe AI data lifecycle management, including collection, preprocessing, storage, access control, versioning, and automation to ensure data security, quality, and compliance.

+---

-## 📊 A. Data Collection and Sourcing Strategies
+### 📊 A. Data Collection and Sourcing Strategies
 Effective data collection and sourcing are crucial for building AI models:
 - ⚖️ **Ethical Data Collection:** Adhering to legal and ethical standards during data acquisition.
 - 🌍 **Diverse Sourcing:** Using multiple sources to minimize bias and improve robustness.